Limited memory predictors based on polynomial approximation of periodic exponents: Abstract

 \section{Abstract}

-The paper presents limited memory time-invariant linear integral predictors for continuous time processes such that the corresponding predicting kernels have bounded support.
+The paper presents transfer functions for limited memory time-invariant linear integral predictors for continuous time processes such that the corresponding predicting kernels have bounded support.
 It is shown that processes with exponentially decaying Fourier transforms are predictable with these predictors in some weak sense, meaning that convolution integrals over the future times can be approximated by causal convolutions over past times.
-The predictors allow a compact explicit representation via polynomials approximating a periodic exponent in weighted $L_2$-spaces. {\bf Key words}: spectral analysis, forecasting, predicting kernels AMS 2000 classification: 42A38, 93E10, 62M15, 60G25
+For a given predicting horizon, the predictors are based on polynomial approximation of a periodic exponent (complex sinusoid) in a weighted $L_2$-space. {\bf Key words}: forecasting, transfer functions, weak predicability